 city of great contrasts

 I found our guide on Trip Advisor, well sort of.
 I found a guide I had wanted, but he was unavailable and suggested William Sievers.
 We communicated by email and set up our meeting place in the hotel.
 The plan was to go across Victoria Harbour on the Star Ferry, and do a Kowloon loop.
 The ferry ride was fun, the vistas of Hong Kong superb, and we got to know, and feel comfortable with Bill, a big burly fellow with a ponytail, originally from the USA.
-After we wondered around the port, he took us on a city bus to begin our scenic overview of Kowloon.
+After we wandered around the port, he took us on a city bus to begin our scenic overview of Kowloon.
 We grabbed the front seats and Bill gave us the rundown.
 We visited two temples, which was the beginning of our multitude of temple visits during our Asian stay.
 The first, Wong Tai Sin is the most popular and is 18,000 square metres.
 It houses three religions which is very unusual; Taoism, Confucianism and Buddhism.
 Please see the link above for details.
 People bring gifts of food as offerings and light incense.

 Charles and Bill